danielstocks/lizard/README.md

 ### Development philosophy and tech choices

-This is a personal hobby project and I've been wanting to explore the following
+This is a personal hobby project and I've been wanting to explore the following ideas:

 - How good can the DX with modern JavaScript and JSDoc be (compared to eg. TypeScript)
 - Use as few dependencies as possible